sumitkspace/sumitportfolio/README.md

 # sumitportfolio
 This repository contains all about me!
-Please visit on https://sumitkspace.github.io/sumitportfolio/ to know me better well.
+Please visit on https://sumitkspace.github.io/sumitportfolio/ to know me better.